 * After writing "My Addiction to Alcohol and Drugs," I relapsed.
 I think it is important to note this, because relapse can be a part of recovery.
 A relapse doesn't mean the end of everything and it doesn't mean you can't try again.
 My relapse ultimately taught me a lot about myself and my addiction to alcohol and drugs.
 Relapses can be filled with guilt and shame, but they can also be very enlightening.
 I just want to be very open about my own experiences and I don't want anyone to be afraid or embarrassed to share their own.

 The story below is very important and explains much about the earlier days of my addiction to alcohol and drugs.
-To read about my relapse, click here
+To read about my relapse, click here.

 I don't know why I am an addict.
 I could spend the rest of my life trying to figure it out, but I don't think I will ever have an answer.
 Sure, it's a combination of genetics and the environment, but that's about as far as I can go with that.
-What matters more is that I find a way to stay clean and sober.
+What matters more is that I find a way to stay clean.
 That will include taking a closer look at why I drank and used drugs, though it won't tell me why I am an addicted to alcohol and drugs and why I can't stop once I start.

 I don't have a clear memory of the first time I had a drink, but it was sometime around age 12.
 It wasn’t an everyday thing for me; I would drink on the weekends or drink on vacation.
 I didn’t go out of my way to drink and I didn’t drink alone, but I was always waiting and looking forward to the next time I would be able to get drunk.
 I believe my addiction to alcohol and drugs was beginning.
 I drank because I liked how it made me feel and I liked being able to escape from my life.